LINKIWI/cloudflare-ddns-client/README.md

 cloudflare-ddns --configure
 ```
 You will be presented with an interactive prompt to enter in details about your CloudFlare email, API key, and domains to auto-update.

+Depending on how your subdomain records are configured (such as wildcard addresses), you may need to make multiple domain entries to ensure they all update.
+Example: `domain.com,*.domain.com,subdomain.domain.com`
 ```
 =============Configuring CloudFlare automatic DDNS update client============= You may rerun this at any time with cloudflare-ddns --configure